Skip to content

 • furthermore, one of the following additional procedure codes:

-• additional procedure code ‘C20 – Goods for charitable or philanthropic organisations — basic necessities imported by State organisations or other approved organisations (Duty free based on the Duty Relief Regulation Article 61(a), VAT-exempt based on the VAT Act section 94.1 paragraph 12),’ if you are declaring basic supplies distributed without compensation in the customs territory of the EU for the needs of people in distress
+• additional procedure code “3HY – Goods for charitable or philanthropic organisations – basic necessities imported by State organisations or other approved organisations, provided that the goods have been received free of charge.
+(Customs duty exemption under Article 61(1)(a) Duty Relief Regulation, VAT exemption under section 94(1)(15 a) VAT Act)” if you are declaring basic necessities sent free of charge and distributed free of charge in the customs territory of the EU to meet the immediate needs of human beings in need of aid

 • additional procedure code ‘C49 – Goods for charitable or philanthropic organisations - goods of every description sent free of charge and to be used for fund-raising at occasional charity events for the benefit of needy persons (Duty free based on the Duty Relief Regulation Article 61(a), VAT-exempt based on the VAT Act section 94.1 paragraph 12),’ if you are declaring goods sent free of charge and to be used for fund-raising at occasional charity events for the benefit of needy persons